-Compliance with the mandates in this document can be achieved in one of two ways; either through a test report or through a verification report.
-Compliance methods can vary by criterion and are specified under each mandate.
+Compliance with the mandates in this criteria document can be achieved in one of two ways; either through a test report or through a verification report.

 - 1. A test report is defined as a report based on: - Testing conducted by the facility issuing the test report for the product identified in the report. - 2.
 A verification report is defined as a summary report and a verdict (pass or fail) based on either: - A test report issued by the same facility - A test report issued by a different facility. - Declarations, certificates or other proof from the Company or Brand owner applying for the certificate.